NIDCD Information Clearinghouse

 The Clearinghouse is a national resource center that collects, develops, disseminates, and coordinates the vast amount of information, materials, and resources in the following areas:

-Hearing--normal structure and function of the auditory system; diseases and disorders of the ear including hereditary and other forms of congenital deafness such as Waardenburg syndrome and Usher syndrome, sudden deafness, noise-induced hearing loss, ototoxicity, presbycusis, tinnitus, otitis media, otosclerosis, and AIDS-related hearing impairment; hearing aids, cochlear implants, vibrotactile aids, assistive devices, and screening methods.
+Hearing--normal structure and function of the auditory system; diseases and disorders of the ear including hereditary and other forms of congenital deafness such as Usher syndrome, sudden deafness, noise-induced hearing loss, ototoxicity, presbycusis, tinnitus, otitis media, otosclerosis, and AIDS-related hearing impairment; hearing aids, cochlear implants, vibrotactile aids, assistive devices, and screening methods.

 Balance--normal structure and function of the vestibular system; disorders and diseases including Meniere’s disease, positional vertigo, vestibular neuronitis, and acoustic neurinoma resulting in vertigo, dizziness, and dysequilibrium.